Risks to your Corporate Data go Beyond the Patriot Act

 Unauthorized loss of data

-Dropbox is difficult to monitor across multiple PCs and mobile devices.
+Dropbox is challenging to monitor across multiple PCs and mobile devices.
 As a result, business owners and IT staff are not aware of which devices have Dropbox installed and, are not in control of unmonitored devices using Dropbox that are synching critical data with Corporate PCs.
 As a result, Dropbox can sync, without IT approval, across multiple personal devices.
 These personal devices, particularly mobile devices, can get lost or stolen, dramatically increasing the chance of your data being shared with the wrong people.

 Accidental Loss of Data

 The movement of files across multiple devices and multiple users is not managed well by Dropbox.
 It is important to realize that copying a file does not necessarily result in a copy having full integrity.
-The cloud offers great reliability, but files need to be checked for integrity at the time of copying to ensure that all file versions can be retrieved instantly.
+The cloud offers excellent reliability, but files need to be checked for integrity at the time of copying to ensure that all file versions can be retrieved instantly.

 File Change History